Teo-Wu/cpp-snake-learning/LESSONS.md

 3) Try this out in main where you can still use the __mainL04__ from the previous task.

 Once you're ready, you can _git merge lesson06_.

+---

+## Lesson 06

+#### Prequisites
+None

+#### Files
+- _components/Snake.cpp_
+- _components/Snake.h_
+- _main.cpp_

+#### Task

+Our snake seems invincible for now and can't eat.
+Run into a wall - nothing will happen.
+Bite yourself - no injury.
+Try to eat the snack - you will just slither over it.
+Sad Snake :(

+1) See the changes to _components/Snake.*_ and try to implement the test functions which we will use later on.
+2) After implementing them, move to _main.cpp_ where __mainL06__ will allow you to test the newly written functions.
+3) Figure out how you can test the bit-itself and bit-snack by yourself.

+Once you're ready, you can _git merge lesson07_.

+---